lesichkovm/slazy/README.md

 - Replaces background images stored in `data-slazy-url`, with opt-in URL resizing driven by utility classes.
 - Applies lightweight placeholders when elements opt in via `.slazy-placeholder`.
 - Avoids redundant work by tracking queued and completed elements via `data-queue` and the `.slazy-image-loaded` marker class.
+- Caps retry attempts after transient failures and exposes a `.slazy-load-failed` marker so you can diagnose or restyle stubborn assets.
 - Supports a configurable prefetch margin so assets can load slightly before entering the viewport.

 ## Installation